In Your Hands, Australians: Description and contents

 Out of the tragedy he was determined to see a new beginning for a nation that he believed had come of age and made its reputation in the family of nations.

 The design on the cover is a pictorial out-line of the book itself.
-In the fore-ground is a mound, a grave, with a steel helmet and a reversed rifle on it, indicating the work done by the A.I.F. for Australia; in the back-ground, the rising sun, telling of the rising hope of future achievements for the land under this emblem.
+In the foreground is a mound, a grave, with a steel helmet and a reversed rifle on it, indicating the work done by the A.I.F. for Australia; in the back-ground, the rising sun, telling of the rising hope of future achievements for the land under this emblem.

 In the Introduction to In Your Hands, Australians (dated November 1918) Bean explained the purpose of the book: